Enselic/recordmydesktop/README.md

 # recordMyDesktop
 Official repository for recordMyDesktop.
-Migrated from https://sourceforge.net/projects/recordmydesktop/ for which I am the official and long-time maintainer.
+Migrated from https://sourceforge.net/projects/recordmydesktop/ for which I am the official and long-time (but for a decade inactive) maintainer.

 For the new web page with news, visit https://enselic.github.io/recordmydesktop/